Scottish

 them.

 At last things improved.
-One
+Two

 fluke I got funding to do a postgraduate degree in Scottish literature.
 I